jasoncollins111/pokedex/README.md

 # Pokedex

-An application that gives the ability to search for Pokemon and see name, photo, weight, height, and abilities of a Pokemon.
+An application that gives the ability to search for Pokemon and see name, photo, weight, height, moves and abilities of a Pokemon.
+You can get details on abilities and moves by selecting a move or ability.
 As well, the application saves the search history for recall of previously viewed Pokemon.
 The project uses Create React App, Redux, Typescript, and Grommet.

 ## Future Changes

+The Pokemon API offers many options to keep building out features and optimizations.
+I found myself wishing I had more time to implement many of the options that the API provides.
+If I did hav more time I would have liked to surfaced more of the details related to moves and abilities.
+There are variables that are in some of the details text that are in the json but I wasn't able to get to replacing those so some of the descriptions are formatted weirdly, i.e. "Has a $effect_chance% chance to freeze the target."

-If I had more time I would have like to complete some of the bonus elements such as seeing details about abilities, species, etc. As well, I did not implement any error handling, testing, or pokemon evolution details for want of a speedy delivery.
+As well I would have liked to complete more of the bonus elements, refactored some of the files into more modular components, and an interactive view of the sprites.
+As well, I did not implement much in the way of error handling, testing, or pokemon evolution details for want of a speedy delivery.

 ## Concurrent environment considerations